sri-chalam/ai-tech-notes/articles/balancing-ai-speed-with-code-quality.md

 ## 🎯 Closing Thoughts

-AI coding agents are reshaping software development—speeding up scaffolding, reducing boilerplate, and enhancing developer productivity.
+AI coding agents are reshaping software development—**speeding software development, making debugging much faster, and helping developers quickly refactor code to improve performance, reliability, and security**.
 But without careful verification and human oversight, AI-generated code can:

 - Be inefficient at scale
 - Introduce security vulnerabilities